 I conducted experiments with various lights.
 I did a lot of experiments with various reflective stripes on my sidecar rig.
-I additionally did experiments while wearing my white helmet and also with my fluorescent yellow-greenish intensely colored helmet.
-In order to gain real data, I did tests both with and without a modulating headlight.
-I tried to get definitive information about safety for each item separately .....and did additional tests with combinations.
+I additionally did experiments while wearing my white and other helmets and also with my fluorescent yellow-greenish intensely colored helmet.
+In order to gain real data, I did tests both with and without a modulating headlight; braking lights additions, turn signal changes, etc etc. I tried to get definitive information about safety for each item separately .....and did additional tests with combinations.
 I also did some tests while driving my SUV, even to the extent of judging other driver's responses to sudden display of colored reflective strips fluttering down the driver's door and the passenger's door.

 The rest of this article is to be regarded as a companion article to that above linked article.
 What follows has sections that deal with HOW you and others recognize and deal with things you 'see'.
 This article does not deal with the mechanics of riding a motorcycle, as I assume you already know how to ride.
 You already know that you need to be 100% awake & 100% sober for the best functioning of your senses/brain.
 You need proper protective clothing.
 You need a motorcycle in good condition: good tires, proper inflation, good brakes, etc., & to not to ride beyond your abilities!

 To improve YOUR safety, it is not simply a matter of improving your ""visibility"", in the way you may presently think of 'visibility'.
 I will get into all this in a way seldom presented, if at all, and when you are done reading this article, and the linked articles, you may, and I hope will, understand the 'I didn't see him' phenomena ...and know a considerable amount on how to deal with it.